By the end of this course, you should be able to:

 4. express yourself better both in writing and orally.
 All group projects will be submitted to the instructor before circulation to the class, spelling and grammar will be corrected and discussed, as will awkward or confusing writing.
 PowerPoint presentations also will be reviewed before presentation with corrections in spelling, grammar, use of illustrations, format and clarity.

-5. ask appropriate questions during or after presentations and in provide appropriate answers to agronomic questions asked during and after the presentations.
+5. ask appropriate questions during or after presentations and provide appropriate answers to agronomic questions asked during and after the presentations.

 6. be proficient in mathematical calculations related to crop production, including conversions from grain moisture at harvest to the standards at which various grains are marketed and sold, and conversions from metric to imperial systems.